-I was first licensed as WN6JZC in 1963.
+I was licensed as WN6JZC in 1963.
 In 1964 I upgraded to general class and received WB6JZC.
 I kept that callsign until the 1970's when I was issued KB6SX as an Advanced Class licensee.
 I kept KB6SX for about 30 years.
 In the 1980's I passed the 20 WPM CW test and earned an Extra Class License.
 In 2004 I applied for and got W6LG as a vanity callsign.
 I figured I had been licensed for over 40 years and it was time for a two letter callsign.

-I have been very active for over 49 years.
-Most of that time has been spent on 20 and 15 meters.
 I am a Life Member of the ARRL.
 I am also a life member of QCWA.
 I enjoy chasing DX.

 I am the trustee of W6UP; the High Sierra Amateur Radio Club in Grass Valley, CA. The original W6UP was a neighbor of mine in Burbank where I grew up.
 I thought it was a neat callsign so we got it for the club.

-On January 14,1998, I fell about 14 feet backwards from a roof.
+On January 14,1998, I fell about 14 feet backwards from a roof while working as a self employeed appraiser and inspector.
 I landed on my head and right shoulder.
-I broke my neck at C-6 and most of my ribs.At that time I wasdoing inspections of residential construction and appraisals.
-I would occassionally testify in court about construction defects that were part of lawsuits.
-Needless to say, that did come to a crashing halt.
-With the help of my family and friends, I have recovered better than most.
-I am very grateful for the help that I did receive.
+I broke my neck at C-6.
+I also fractured most of my ribs because I landed across some wood steps to a walkway.
+I ended up in the Trauma Center about an hour away.
+At that time I was doing inspections of residential construction and appraisals as a construction expert.
+I would occassionally testify in court about construction defects.
+Needless to say, all of that did come to a crashing halt.
+I could physcially no longer do that kind of work.
+My recovery was aided by my XYL and a lot of local hams.
+Their kindness has been amazing.

 73, Jim Heath W6LG Licensed Since 1963